-The mosaic represents the abduction of Ganymede by the mighty god Zeus who took the aspect of an Eagle.
-The scene taking place in a country yard which Ganymede, a shepherd, frequented to feed his animals.
+This Exceptional Late Roman Mosaic depicts the abduction of Ganymede by the mighty god Zeus in the form of an Eagle in a country yard where the shepherd Ganymede fed his animals.
 Plants, tree and rocks are visible.
 Classic use of ocean wave pattern in border.
-In Greek mythology, Zeus is the Olympian god of the sky and thunder, the king of all gods and men, consequently the chief figure in Greek mythology.
+In Greek mythology, Zeus is the Olympian god of the sky and thunder, the king of all gods and men, consequently the chief figure.
+Zeus was a promiscuous god.
+Bearing the shape of different animals, he had numerous love affairs with nymphs and mortals.

-Besides all his attributes, Zeus was known to be a promiscuous God.
-Bearing the shape of different animals, he had numerous love affairs with many nymphs and mortals.
 Europa myth: Zeus was enamored of Europa, mother of King Minos of Crete and of high lineage herself.
-In an effort to seduce her or ravish her, he transformed himself into a tame white bull and mixed in Europa’s father’s herd.
+In an effort to ravish her, he transformed himself into a tame white bull and mixed in Europa’s father’s herd.
 When Europa saw the wonderful bull she caressed his flanks and eventually got onto his back.
 Zeus took that opportunity, ran to the sea and swam with her to the island of Crete.
 (The Iliad provides us earliest literary reference to this tale, dating to the 8th century BCE.)

 Ref: “Domestic and Divine, Christine Kondoleon, Cornell University Press 1994

 Curiously, the theme of Ganymede serving wine to Zeus in his eagle shape was employed in dining scenes in luxurious settings when extravagant meals were to be served.
 Some Ganymede mosaics were designed to be obscured while the food was served and then unveiled when the serious drinking and entertainment was to start.

 (Ref: “Antioch, Lost Ancient City, Christine Kondoleon, Princeton University Press, 2000